-As a community service, professionals from Franklin County Children Services are available to speak virtually to local groups, schools and organizations.
+As a community service, professionals from Franklin County Children Services are available to speak to local groups, schools and organizations.
+(Currently FCCS is only accepting requests for virtual speaking engagements.
+In person presentations will resume when possible.)
 Presentations can be designed to fit a group's program needs.
 A literature display table can also be customized for your event and may include:

 - Adoption, foster care and volunteer brochures

 - Parenting tips in English, Spanish and Somali

 Call (614) 275-2780 or email.
 Please allow 2-3 weeks notice.

 To request a speaker, click here.